-TTEM 10.
-DIRECTORS AND EXECUTIVE DEFICERS OF THE REGISTRANT
+ITEM 10.
+DIRECTORS AND EXECUTIVE OFFICERS OF THE REGISTRANT

-The information required regarding the executive officers of Cabot is included on page 10 of this Report in the unnumbered item captioned "Executive Officers of the Registrant."
-Certain other information required regarding the directors of Cabot is contained in the Proxy Statement under the heading "Certain Information Regarding Directors."
+The information required regarding the executive officers of Cabot is included in Part I in the unnumbered item captioned "Executive Officers of the Registrant."
+Certain other information required regarding the directors of Cabot is contained in the Registrant's Proxy Statement for the 1997 Annual Meeting of Stockholders ("Proxy Statement") on pages 2 through 5 under the heading "Certain Information Regarding Directors."
 All of such information is incorporated herein by reference.

-The information required regarding the filing of reports by directors, executive officers and 10% stockholders with the Securities and Exchange Commission relating to transactions in Cabot stock is contained in the Proxy Statement under the heading "Certain Securities Filings" and is incorporated herein by reference.
+The information required regarding the filing of reports by directors, executive officers and 10% stockholders with the Securities and Exchange Commission relating to transactions in Cabot stock is contained in the Proxy Statement on page 16 under the heading "Certain Securities Filings" and is incorporated herein by reference.